flaviuscode/flaviuscode.github.io/sanctions_references.md

 ### How the Caesar Act got rolled up into the NDAA 2020

+Sheaperd by SAC, the pro-sanctions party in Washington, made mutiple attempts to get Congress to enact tougher sanctions on Syria than already existed.

+The effort was ultimately successful through the passage of the National Defense Authorization Act.
+It was embeded in the act.

+The NDAA is the bloodline of the military.
+It ensure its funding for the next year.

 ### The content of Caesar

+Sanctions on individuals

 ### The relevance of Caesar

+For Syria

+Caesar added to the existing sanctions on Syria that began in 1979 and have expanded since then.

+Beyond Syria

+A lesson on policymaking, Caeasr illustrates the process through which interest groups can ensure the passage of unrelated laws into an ominbus bill that must pass.

 ## Sanction designations